STEllAR-GROUP/hpx/docs/sphinx/manual/miscellaneous.rst

    The ``hpx::cout`` and ``hpx::cerr`` streams buffer all output locally until a ``std::endl`` or ``std::flush`` is encountered.
-That means that no output will appear on the console as long as either of those is explicitly used.
+That means that no output will appear on the console as long as either of these is explicitly used.